“How can we teach children to eat healthy starting early and

 Mini chef hats- available for purchase or enter the Chef’s online cooking contest and you could win one for FREE!

-Homeless Goodie Bag (HGB) project — (focused on reaching middle and high school aged groups) Students can get volunteer points and help the homeless at the same time!
+Homeless Goodie Bag (HGB) project — (focused on reaching middle and high school age groups) Students can get volunteer points and help the homeless at the same time!
 Contact the Chef for more information.

-Design a Coloring Page – if you are an artist, help the Alphabet Chef by doing a drawing of fruits and vegetables to be used in her classroom programs.
+Design a Coloring Page – if you are an artist, help the Alphabet Chef® by doing a drawing of fruits and vegetables to be used in her classroom programs.
 Submit your drawings here.

-“Kick the Candy, Not the Can” Campaign - (focused on reaching middle & high school age group) Usually held in October, students collect canned goods for local food pantries.
+“Kick the Candy, Not the Can” Campaign - (focused on reaching middle & high school age groups) Usually held in October, students collect canned goods for local food pantries.
 Contact the Chef for more information.

 Types of Presentations: presentations can be adjusted for any age but the target age group for the AC character program is PreK-3rd graders.
 Contact the Chef to set up a visit and get more details.
 She can discuss the goals, costs, reaching teens and her magic handwashing tool.